sudh-12/fyle-interview-intern-backend/README.md

 # ASSIGNMENT COMPLETED

-Successfully completed the assignment received by FYLE for Backend Intern position, with a Test coverage of 96 % and all test case passing on it (SCREENSHOT is Attached below).
+Successfully completed the assignment received by FYLE for Backend Intern position, with a Test coverage of 96 % and all test cases passing on it (SCREENSHOT is Attached below).
 - Added missing APIs mentioned in the challenge and passed the automated test.
 - Added tests for grading API.
 - Resolved Bugs Present in the application.